 Section Synopsis

-Pages: 5-6The provided text outlines the historical and regulatory framework for nuclear waste management in Canada, focusing on the Nuclear Waste Management Organization (NWMO) and its Adaptive Phased Management (APM) approach.
-It details the origins of the NWMO following the Seaborn Panel and the Nuclear Fuel Waste Act of 2002.
-The document highlights the selection of a Deep Geological Repository (DGR) as the technical solution, developed through public dialogue.
-It concludes by announcing the 2024 selection of Wabigoon Lake Ojibway Nation and the Township of Ignace as host communities, emphasizing a consent-based process and the role of nuclear energy in Canada's net-zero goals.
+Pages: 5-6The document outlines the historical and legislative evolution of nuclear waste management in Canada, focusing on the role of the Nuclear Waste Management Organization (NWMO) and the implementation of Adaptive Phased Management (APM).
+It details the transition from the Seaborn Panel's recommendations to the Nuclear Fuel Waste Act (NFWA) of 2002, culminating in the 2024 selection of the Wabigoon Lake Ojibway Nation and the Township of Ignace as host communities for a Deep Geological Repository (DGR).
+The text emphasizes a consent-based approach, intergenerational responsibility, and the alignment of nuclear energy with Canada's 2050 net-zero goals.

 Community Assessment Narrative